kubernetes/dashboard/docs/developer/getting-started.md

 ### Allow accessing dashboard from outside the container

-Development container runs Kubernetes Dashboard in insecure mode by default, but Kubernetes Dashboard is not exposed to outside the container in insecure mode by default.
+Development container builds Kubernetes Dashboard and runs it with self-certificates by default, but Kubernetes Dashboard is not exposed to outside the container with insecure certificates by default.

 To allow accessing dashboard from outside the development container, pass value for `--insecure-bind-address` option to dashboard as follows: